zessu/ts-test/README.md

 Note that for this challenge, the HTTP calls are mocked.
 You *must* use the provided `httpGet` function to perform your HTTP requests.

 ## Tips
-* Only modify the `get-arnie-quotes.js` file.
+* Only modify the `get-arnie-quotes.ts` file.
-* You may introduce additional internal functions in `get-arnie-quotes.js`
+* You may introduce additional internal functions in `get-arnie-quotes.ts`
 * Exploring all of the code files may provide you with useful hints.
 * Not all of the requirements are covered by the unit tests.
 * We are most impressed with readable code that works.